Bayesian Data Analysis course - Aalto 2024

 - Use of AI is allowed on the course, but the most of the work needs to be made by the student, and you need to report whether you used AI and in which way you used them (See points 5 and 6 in Aalto guidelines for use of AI in teaching).
 We have tested some AI on the course topics and assignments and the output can be copy of existing text without attribution (ie plagiarism), vague or have mistakes, so you need to be careful when using such outputs.

-All the course material is available in a git repo (and these pages are for easier navigation).
+All the course material is available in a git repo and in Panopto, (and these pages are for easier navigation).
 All the material can be used in other courses.
 Text and videos licensed under CC-BY-NC 4.0.
 Code licensed under BSD-3.

 The material will be updated during the course.
 Exercise instructions and slides will be updated at latest on Monday of the corresponding week.
 The updated material will appear on the web pages, or you can clone the repo and pull before checking new material.
 If you don’t want to learn git, you can download the latest zip file.